Who is Daisy on the Masked Singer?

 Some viewers are agreeing with choose Ken Jeong’s guess that actress Lindsay Lohan is the well-known face behind the flower.

-The 33-year-old rose to fame as a baby actress with roles within the Mum or dad Lure and Freaky Friday.
+The 33-year-old rose to fame as a baby actress with roles within the Dad or mum Entice and Freaky Friday.
 Final yr, she was on the judging panel of the Australian Masked Singer.

-Followers are satisfied that Daisy’s talking voice – an American accent – is in reality Lohan’s and cite her expertise on the Australian model of the present as proof that she would fortunately participate on the collection.
+Followers are satisfied that Daisy’s talking voice – an American accent – is in actual fact Lohan’s and cite her expertise on the Australian model of the present as proof that she would fortunately participate on the sequence.

 The daisy, when she speaks, does truly sound like Lindsay Lohan!
-Nevertheless it might be Ashley Roberts #MaskedSinger
+But it surely could possibly be Ashley Roberts #MaskedSinger

 — Laura Dixon ???????????????????????????? (@LauraSianDixon) January 5, 2020